 Novak Djokovic is a professional tennis player from Serbia who won his first Grand Slam title at the Australian Open back in January 2008.
 Up until February 2022 when Daniil Medvedev overtook him, Djokovic held the World No.1 spot for 361 weeks.
 He has won 20 Grand Slam events, tied with Roger Federer.

-The professional tennis player from Serbia won his first Grand Slam title at the Australian Open back in January 2008.
-He won matches against Roger Federer in the semi-finals and Jo-Wilfried Tsonga in the final four sets.
 He is the first Serbian player to win the singles titles at the Grand Slam.
-He is also known to be the youngest player to reach the semi-finals at the four Grand Slams in the open era.
+He is also known to be the youngest player to reach the semi-finals at the four Grand Slams in the Open Era.

-Novak was born in Belgrade, Serbia, Yugoslavia on May 22, 1987.
 His two other brothers are also into the professional tennis career.
-Novak was trained in Nikola Pilic’s Tennis Academy, Munich when he was twelve years old.
-After two years, his career started as he began earning titles in the European championships- both in singles and doubles categories.
+Novak was trained in Nikola Pilic’s Tennis Academy in Munich when he was twelve years old.
+After two years, his career started as he began earning titles in the European Championships - both in singles and doubles categories.

 In the first years of his sporting career, Novak gained three wins each in the Challenger and Future tournaments.

 In the 2007 U.S. Open, Djokovic was awarded runner-up title reaching the Masters Series five times.
 He won four out of the five.
 He competed at the semi-finals of the Wimbledon Championships and the French Open in 2007.
 He paired with another Serbian player, Ana Ivanovic at the 2006 Hopman Cup where they were almost unsuccessful to get into the final match.